HDLMake/hdl-make/docs/index.rst

 Mentor Modelsim
 ~~~~~~~~~~~~~~~

 In the same sources provided by CERN for the White Rabbit PTP core, there are several complex simulation examples for Mentor Modelsim.
-This examples cover different features of the WR core and uses mixed VHDL, Verilog and SystemVerilog co-simulation:
+These examples cover different features of the WR core and use mixed VHDL, Verilog and SystemVerilog co-simulation:

 .. code-block:: bash